toruhjp/asia/README.md

 - Social listening
 - SEO
 - Establishing organizational structure
+- Working remote // It requires some unique consideration for colleagues

 ## Dream
 - To live in where my family can relax outside Japan for years because Japan is not one and only place to be in